transparency-dev/witness/cmd/gcp/omniwitness/README.md

 # OmniGCP

 This binary is a GCP-native and opinionated version of the generic `omniwitness` binary, which uses:
-- Cloud Spanner for storing the witness state, and
+- Cloud Spanner for storing the witness state & the set of known logs, and
 - Secret Manager for storing the witness key.

+## Log configuration

+`OmniGCP` stores its configuration of known logs in a Spanner table.
+This allows the operator to add (or, less likely, remove) logs by updating the table either directly via Spanner Studio, or using a tool.

+Like the main `omniwitness` binary, `OmniGCP` also embeds the common list of known logs stored in this repo, however this list is only used by `OmniGCP` to insert any previously unknown logs into the Spanner table used as the canonical source of log information.

 > [!NOTE]
 > We're using *Secret Manager* as opposed to *Cloud KMS* - this means that the running binary has the witness